 More things to do in Mykonos

 If that’s not enough to keep you busy, try a romantic walk along the beach at sunset, an early morning hike, exploring picturesque villages or visit the Archeological Museum of Mykonos for a look at ancient artefacts and marble statues.
 Lena’s House, a unique folk museum in a nineteenth-century Mykonos house, is also well worth popping by, as is the Aegean Maritime Museum.
+But if you’re still not convinced by Mykonos, check out things to do in Paxos!

 Stay in your very own Mykonos villa